 Matrices: matrix algebra, the inverse.
 Determinants of order two and three.
 Eigenvalues and eigenvectors.

-Written examination at the end of the course (4 credits) and assignments during the course (1 credit).
+Written examination at the end of the course (4 credits).
+Written examination (1 credit).

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.